Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchJobSchedule.md

 ```

 This command gets the job schedule that has the ID JobSchedule23.
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Get job schedules by using a filter
 ```
-PS C:\>Get-AzureBatchJobSchedule -Filter "startswith(id,'Job')" -BatchContext $Context
+PS C:\>Get-AzBatchJobSchedule -Filter "startswith(id,'Job')" -BatchContext $Context
 CreationTime                : 7/25/2015 9:15:43 PM
 DisplayName                 :
 ETag                        : 0x8D2953633427FCA